Camiloarceg/printf/README.md

 - The buffer is created by allocating memory according to the size of the case.
 - The returns of our function are the number of characters printed, and when there's an incorrect input the return is going to be -1 as an error, just like the original printf.
 - when buffer is complete then it is use on "write()" to be printed to standar output
+- When the algorithm finds the existence of a special case, it calls switch case advance "switch_case_adv" so that it is executed

 ------
 ## Files and Descriptions